joblib/threadpoolctl/multiple_openmp.md

-The only unrecoverable incompatibility we encountered happens when loading a mix of compiled extensions linked with **`libomp` (LLVM/Clang) and `libiomp` (ICC), on Linux and MacOS**, manifested by crashes or deadlocks.
+The only unrecoverable incompatibility we encountered happens when loading a mix of compiled extensions linked with **`libomp` (LLVM/Clang) and `libiomp` (ICC), on Linux and macOS**, manifested by crashes or deadlocks.
 It can happen even with the simplest OpenMP calls like getting the maximum number of threads that will be used in a subsequent parallel region.
 A possible explanation is that `libomp` is actually a fork of `libiomp` causing name colliding for instance.